R-Morgan/NGramCrackers/README.md

 even impossible.
 If your code isn't easily peer-reviewable, why should anyone use, much less trust or trust or pay, for it?

-Corpus linguists need high quality, Free software analytic tools that are capable of handling 5+ million word corpora spread over many documents.
-Corpus linguists should not be bound to proprietary OSes because the best tools available are not cross-platform.

 ### CLI-based solutions for quantitative text analysis
 My other gripe is the interface.
 Programmes like MonoconcPro or AntConc are